One of the most common desires I consistently hear and have heard in my practice over the last 9+ years is the desire to identify purpose.

 When you combine those natural abilities with what is most important to you along with considering the experiences you’ve been through in your life, you have the keys to unlock your purpose.

 P.S.
 I’d love to help you through this process!
-I work with clients on this in my online coaching membership THRIVE (click here to get on the waiting list for when it opens again in March) and through my one-on-one services: click here to schedule a complimentary consultation.
+I work with clients on this in my online coaching membership THRIVE (click here to learn more) and through my one-on-one services: click here to schedule a complimentary consultation.